AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

    }
 ```

-**Note**: The syntax of constructor in solidity is not consistent for different versions: Before `solidity 0.4.22`, constructors did not use the `constructor` keyword.
+**Note**: The syntax of the constructor in solidity is inconsistent for different versions: Before `solidity 0.4.22`, constructors did not use the `constructor` keyword.
 Instead, the constructor had the same name as the contract name.
 This old syntax is prone to mistakes: the developer may mistakenly name the contract as `Parents`, while the constructor as `parents`.
-So in `0.4.22` and later version, the new `constructor` keyword is used.
+So in `0.4.22` and later versions, the new `constructor` keyword is used.
 Example of constructor prior to `solidity 0.4.22`:

 ```solidity
 pragma solidity = 0.4.21;